-6.1 Data
+A. Data

 To the best of our knowledge, there are no publicly available datasets for spoken SQL queries.
 Hence, we create our own dataset using the scalable procedure described below.
-1. We use two publicly available database schemas: Employees Sample Database from MySQL [6] and the Yelp Dataset [10].
-We get the table names, attribute names, and attribute values in each database.

-2. Use our unambiguous SQL subset context free grammar described in Section 3.2 to generate a random structure (e.g SELECT x1 FROM x2 WHERE x3 = x4).

-3. Identify the category type of each literal placeholder variables from section 4.1 (e.g $\{x2\} \in \texttt{tablenames}; \{x1,x3\} \in \texttt{attributenames}; \{x4\} \in \texttt{attributevalues}$ ).

-4. Replace the placeholder variables with the literal belonging to its respective category type randomly.
-We first bind the table names, followed by the attribute names, and finally, attribute values.

-5. Repeat the steps 2, 3 and 4 until we get a dataset of 1250 SQL queries (750 for training purpose and 500 for testing purpose) from the Employees database and 500 SQL queries from the Yelp database (for testing purpose).
+- 1. We use two publicly available database schemas: Employees Sample Database from MySQL [12] and the Yelp Dataset [13].
+We get the table names, attribute names, and attribute values in each database. - 2.
+Use our unambiguous SQL subset context free grammar described in Section 3.2 to generate a random structure (e.g SELECT $\times 1$ FROM $\times 2$ WHERE $\times 3 = \times 4$). - 3.
+Identify the category type of each literal placeholder variables from section 4.1 (e.g $\{x2\} \in \text{tablenames}; \{x1, x3\} \in \text{attributenames}; \{x4\} \in \text{attributevalues}$). - 4.
+Replace the placeholder variables with the literal belonging to its respective category type randomly.
+We first bind the table names, followed by the attribute names, and finally, attribute values. - 5.
+Repeat the steps 2, 3 and 4 until we get a dataset of 1250 SQL queries (750 for training purpose and 500 for testing purpose) from the Employees database and 500 SQL queries from the Yelp database (for testing purpose).
 We use the 750 training queries from the Employees database to customize our ASR engine, Azure's Custom Speech API.
-We are also interested in testing the generalizability of our approach to new database schemas.
-Hence, we do not include queries from Yelp database for customizing the API.

-6. Use Amazon Polly speech synthesis API [3] to generate spoken SQL queries from these queries in text.
+We are also interested in testing the generalizabilty of our approach to new database schemas.
+Hence, we do not include queries from Yelp database for customizing the API. - 6.
+Use Amazon Polly speech synthesis API to generate spoken SQL queries from these queries in text.
 Amazon Polly offers voices of 8 different US English speakers with naturally sounding voices.
 We found that voice output is of high-quality even for value Literals.
 We sample and hear a few queries to verify this.
 Especially for dates, we found that Polly auto converts textual format 'month-date-year' to spoken dates.
-Polly also allow us to vary several aspects of speech, such as pronunciation, volume, pitch and speed rate in the spoken queries.
+Polly also allow us to vary several aspects of speech, such as pronunciation, volume, pitch and speed rate of spoken queries.

 This procedure for the generation of data applies to any arbitrary schema where tablenames, attributenames and attributevalues are user pluggable.
 Since, the steps 2, 3 and 4 of the above procedure can be repeated for infinite number of times, the procedure is scalable.
-All our datasets are available for download on our project webpage [36].
+All our datasets are available for download on our project webpage [9].

-6.2 Metrics
+B. Metrics